How do we design and build our ownunique Beautiful Businesses and Lives?

-These are the 7 Big Questions that business owners must face to Build a Beautiful Business
+The 7 Big Questions that all business owners must face to Build a Beautiful Business

-To Build a Beautiful Business that Stands the Test of Time, there are 7 Big Questions all of us will come face to face with.
+To Build a Beautiful Business that Stands the Test of Time, there are 7 Big Questions all of us have to face.

 - About Business Growth: My business is stuck at a certain size… How can I create more growth for my business?

 - About Profit: I’m not making enough profit and cash… How can I make and keep more money?